h2oai/sparkling-water/doc/src/site/sphinx/tutorials/h2oframe_as_data_source.rst

 H2O Frame as Spark's Data Source
 --------------------------------

-H2O Frame can be used directly as Spark data source.
+H2O Frame can be used directly as a Spark data source.

 Reading Spark Data Frame from H2O Frame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~